 The MLB.com College Challenge is back!

-For the sixth consecutive year, MLB Advanced Media (MLB.com) and Syracuse University’s iSchool have teamed up to challenge iSchool and all Syracuse University students to see if they have what it takes to make it in the Big Leagues.
+For the seventh consecutive year, MLB Advanced Media (MLB.com) and Syracuse University’s iSchool have teamed up to challenge iSchool and all Syracuse University students to see if they have what it takes to make it in the Big Leagues.

 Students will be able to:

 - Apply their coursework to a real business issue (all levels and skill sets welcome)

 - Innovate solutions for one of the best website and online media companies in the world

 - Receive feedback from a distinguished panel of sports media and technology professionals

 - Network with and showcase their talents to a prospective employer, current faculty, iSchool staff and other like-minded students

 The competition is open to all matriculated Syracuse University undergraduate students.
 All iSchool students are encouraged to participate.
 Students will participate in self-composed teams.
 Rosters must be composed of 2–4 people, and each team must have at least one full time iSchool student.
 Teams are encouraged to reach across age groups and disciplines in order to create solutions from a wide range of backgrounds and experiences.

 There will be an information session held on Tuesday, October 25 at 3:00 PM in the ICE Box (2nd floor, Hinds Hall).